grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Installation (feet)**

-1. Carefully align the grooves on the feet with the long hole on the D Bucket and press the foot down vertically until it's completely flat to the D Bucket.
+1. Carefully align the grooves on the feet with the long hole on the D Bucket and press the foot down vertically until it's flat to the D Bucket.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image4.jpeg" alt-text="A person holding a small button.":::